-1. Signal interference due to electronic devices or driving

-- 2. Installing aftermarket window tinting that contains materials that may block radio wave signals. - 3.
+- 1. Signal interference due to electronic devices or driving next to facilities emitting the same radio frequencies as the TPM sensors. - 2.
+Installing aftermarket window tinting that contains materials that may block radio wave signals. - 3.
 Accumulation of snow or ice around the wheels or wheel housings. - 4.
 Using tire chains on the vehicle. - 5.
 Using wheels/tires not equipped with TPM sensors.